keljr021/todo-list/readme.md

 ```

-3. Create a new mySQL database

-Can be done using phpMyAdmin or MariaDB.
+3. Create a new mySQL database.
+This can be done using either phpMyAdmin or MariaDB.

-4. Create a new .env file based on the .env.example
+4. Create a new .env file based on the .env.example.
+Add database credentials from the new DB.

-Link up the new mySQL database.

 5. Run the migration scripts and seeders for the database to build the tables.